shebiki/www.chqridge.com/_anatolianshepherd/angusaspen1.md

 Please [contact us](mailto:{{ site.footer-links.email }}) for more details.
 Shipping available at buyers cost.

+Please click on a puppy's name to view pictures and more information.

 | :- :- :- :- |
 | **#** | **Puppy** | **Gender** | **Status** |
 | -: :- :- :- |